Send messages in users' time zones

 newsletter_timezone.png

-• You cannot send in user timezones if your newsletter contains variants for A/B tests.
-If this is important for your company, please email product@customer.io with your use case!
+Keep in mind, you cannot send in user timezones if your newsletter contains variants for A/B tests.
+If this is important for your company, please email win@customer.io with your use case!

-Use timezone data in messages
+Use time zone data in messages

 {{ customer.appointment_time | timezone: customer.timezone | date: "%H:%M %A %b %d, %Y" }}